apache/echarts-doc/en/tutorial/media-query.md

 }
 ```

-Currently there are three supported attributes:`width`, `height`, `aspectRatio` (length-to-width ratio), each of which can add `min` or `max` as prefix.
+Currently there are three supported attributes:`width`, `height`, `aspectRatio` (height / width), each of which can add `min` or `max` as prefix.
 E.g., `minWidth: 200` stands for when width is greater than or equal to 200px.
 When two attributes are written together, it means *and* in Bool logic.
 For example, `{minWidth: 200, maxHeight: 300}` stands for when width is greater than or equal to 200px and height is smaller than or equal to 300px.

 **option: **